roninbar/ip-tcp-http/README.md

 #### Ports

 -   A _port_ is simply a 16-bit integer (a whole number between 0 and 2<sup>16</sup> (= 65536), exclusive).
--   The transport layer adds two port numbers to each packet.
+-   The transport layer adds two port numbers to each packet: one for the sender and one for the receiver.
+(In the purple segment in this diagram.)

 ![Packet Encapsulation](/images/UDP_encapsulation.svg)

+-   Processes use _sockets_ to bind to specific port numbers.
+-   Generally speaking, two sockets on the same computer cannot be bound to the same port number.
+Attempting to bind to an already bound port results in a fatal error, usually terminating the process.
+-   The OS uses the receiving port in the transport header to determine which socket should receive the packet.
--   The server listens on a _well known port number_.
+-   Servers listen for client connections on _well known port numbers_.
 For example:

     | Service              | Protocol | Default Port |
     | -------------------- | -------- | ------------ |